zng-ui/zng/TODO/_current.md

 * Image paste some pixel columns swapped (wrap around start).
     - Some corrupted pixels, probably same reason.
 * Screenshot paste does not have scale-factor.

+# Config

+* Status race condition:
+    - Test `fallback_reset_entry` in a loop.
+    - Initial write starts immediately.
+    - At the "same time" the config updates to an actual value (status set to write).
+    - Initial write finishes, sets status to idle.
+        - Waiter is released.
+    - Actual value write starts.